ziadhamdy88/THM/Notes/Local File Inclusion (LFI).md

 		- `require`
 		- `include_once`
 		- `require_once`
+	- **Steps**
+		- Find an entry point that could be via GET, POST, COOKIE, or HTTP header values.
+		- Enter a valid input to see how the web server behaves.
+		- Enter invalid inputs, including special characters and common file names.
+		- Don't always trust what you supply in input forms is what you intended!
+Use either a browser address bar or a tool such as Burpsuite.
+		- Look for errors while entering invalid input to disclose the current path of the web application; if there are no errors, then trial and error might be your best option.
+		- Understand the input validation and if there are any filters.
+		- Try the inject a valid entry to read sensitive files
 - Files that are useful to read after finding the vulnerability
 	- `/etc/issue`
 	- `/etc/passwd`